Fig 1

 lies in the northern part of Pahang State,

-Thus, according to current knowledge, the species appears restricted to
+to the south thus, according to current knowledge, it appears to be restricted to

 elevations of between 1000 to 1500 metres in the central part of the

-Titiwangsa Range which forms the spine of Peninsular Malaysia.
+Titiwangsa Range (which forms the mountainous spine of Peninsular Malaysia).

 Little is known of the ecology of this species.
 Its diet is presumed to

-comprise rodents and birds, however the fact that the specimen illustrated
+comprise rodents and birds.
+One of the specimens illustrated

-here was found in strike pose in a shallow stream gully suggests it may also
+here was found in strike pose in a shallow stream gully which, in addition

-Its body colour is an intense green above, with a slight bluish tinge : this
+The body colour of this snake is an intense green above, with a slight bluish tinge : this

-tinge is more apparent at the margin of the dorsal body scales.
-Ventrally
+tinge is more apparent in the interstitial skin and at the margin of the dorsal body scales.

 The species lacks the adornments of other green-coloured pit-vipers : it has